remedycode/remedycode/README.md

 - 👀 I’m interested in AI, Machine Learning
 - 🌱 I’m currently learning full stack web development
 - 💞️ I’m looking to collaborate on html, css, javascript
-- 📫 How to reach me Twitter! @RemedyCode - Hope to see you there
+- 📫 How to reach me Twitter! @TheRemedyCode - Hope to see you there

 <!---
 remedycode/remedycode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.